(CNN)Here's a look at the death penalty in the United States.

 1890 - William Kemmler becomes the first person executed by electrocution.

 1907-1917 - Nine states abolish the death penalty for all crimes or strictly limit it.
 By 1920, five of those states had reinstated it.

 1924 - The use of cyanide gas is introduced as an execution method.

 June 29, 1972 - Furman v.
 Georgia.
 The Supreme Court effectively voids 40 death penalty statutes and suspends the death penalty.

 1976 - Gregg v.
 Georgia.
 The death penalty is reinstated.

-January 17, 1977 - A ten-year moratorium on executions ends with the execution of Gary Gilmore by firing squad in Utah.
+January 17, 1977 - A 10-year moratorium on the death penalty ends with the execution of Gary Gilmore by firing squad in Utah.

 1977 - Oklahoma becomes the first state to adopt lethal injection as a means of execution.